Prohibition in the United States: Bootlegging and hoarding old supplies

 To prevent bootleggers from using industrial ethyl alcohol to produce illegal beverages, the federal government ordered the denaturation of industrial alcohols, meaning they must include additives to make them unpalatable or poisonous.
 In response, bootleggers hired chemists who successfully removed the additives from the alcohol to make it drinkable.
-As a response, the Treasury Department required manufacturers to add more deadly poisons, including the particularly deadly combination known as methyl alcohol: 4 parts methanol, 2.25 parts pyridine base, and 0.5 parts benzene per 100 parts ethyl alcohol.
+As a response, the Treasury Department required manufacturers to add more deadly poisons, including the particularly deadly combination referred to (incorrectly) as "methyl alcohol": 4 parts methanol, 2.25 parts pyridine base, and 0.5 parts benzene per 100 parts ethyl alcohol.

 New York City medical examiners prominently opposed these policies because of the danger to human life.
 As many as 10,000 people died from drinking denatured alcohol before Prohibition ended.
 New York City medical examiner Charles Norris believed the government took responsibility for murder when they knew the poison was not deterring consumption and they continued to poison industrial alcohol (which would be used in drinking alcohol) anyway.
 Norris remarked: "The government knows it is not stopping drinking by putting poison in alcohol ...
 [Y]et it continues its poisoning processes, heedless of the fact that people determined to drink are daily absorbing that poison.
 Knowing this to be true, the United States government must be charged with the moral responsibility for the deaths that poisoned liquor causes, although it cannot be held legally responsible."

-Another lethal substance that was often substituted for alcohol was Sterno, a fuel commonly known as "canned heat."
+Another lethal substance that was often substituted for alcohol was Sterno, a denatured form of ethyl alcohol adulterated with methanol and a jelling agent, commonly known as "canned heat".
 Forcing the substance through a makeshift filter, such as a handkerchief, created a rough liquor substitute; however, the result was poisonous, though not often lethal.

 Making alcohol at home was common among some families with wet sympathies during Prohibition.
 Stores sold grape concentrate with warning labels that listed the steps that should be avoided to prevent the juice from fermenting into wine.
 Some drugstores sold "medical wine" with around a 22% alcohol content.
 In order to justify the sale, the wine was given a medicinal taste.
 Home-distilled hard liquor was called bathtub gin in northern cities, and moonshine in rural areas of Virginia, Kentucky, North Carolina, South Carolina, Georgia, West Virginia and Tennessee.
-Homebrewing good hard liquor was easier than brewing good beer.
+Making drinkable hard liquor was easier than homebrewing good beer.
 Since selling privately distilled alcohol was illegal and bypassed government taxation, law enforcement officers relentlessly pursued manufacturers.
-In response, bootleggers modified their cars and trucks by enhancing the engines and suspensions to make faster vehicles that, they assumed, would improve their chances of outrunning and escaping agents of the Bureau of Prohibition, commonly called "revenue agents" or "revenuers".
+In response, bootleggers modified their cars and trucks by enhancing the engines and suspensions to make faster vehicles that would improve their chances of outrunning and escaping agents of the Bureau of Prohibition, commonly called "revenue agents" or "revenuers".
 These cars became known as "moonshine runners" or "'shine runners".
-Shops with wet sympathies were also known to participate in the underground liquor market, by loading their stocks with ingredients for liquors, including bénédictine, vermouth, scotch mash, and even ethyl alcohol; anyone could purchase these ingredients legally.
+Shops with wet sympathies were also known to participate in the underground liquor market, by loading their stocks with ingredients for liquors, including Bénédictine, vermouth, scotch mash, and even ethyl alcohol; anyone could purchase these ingredients legally.